bigomics/omicsplayground/docs/modules/mod5_Functional.rst

 The **WordCloud** panel performs "Keyword enrichment analysis".
 It computes enrichment of a selected keyword across all contrasts.
 Select a keyword by clicking a word in the 'Enrichment table'.
+Keyword enrichment is computed by running GSEA on the enrichment score profile for all contrasts.
+We defined the test set as the collection of genesets that contain the keyword in the title/description.

 .. figure:: figures/psc6.4.png
     :align: center